Ghost Town USA’s

 Gem Co.

-A class D gold tough little mining camp east of Emmett and northwest of Boise.
+A class D tough little gold mining camp east of Emmett and due north of Boise.
 It strings along a canyon along Willow Creek.
-Pearl dates to the late 1860s, but really didn't boom until after 1893.
-By the early 1900s mining slowed, and not much happened until 1980 and the price of gold increasing.
+Pearl dates to the late 1860s, but really didn’t boom until after 1893.
+By the early 1900s mining slowed, and not much happened until 1980 when the price of gold increased.

 PIONEERVILLE